RandDruid/8812au/README.md

 ### Changes in this fork

-- Added new wonderland "PENTEST" ;) attached to channel plan 0x7F
+- Added new wonderland "PENTEST" ;) attached to channel plan 0x7F (dec 127), activated by default module config
+- All channels, not limited power
+- Disabled DFS check
+- Version bumped to v5.9.3.3_0.20210323, to solve dkms install issues

 -----